-Do not allow candidates into the skill station until the following equipment is available.
+Do not open this skill station until the following equipment is available.
+All equipment must be disassembled before accepting a candidate for evaluation.
 Ensure that all equipment is working properly throughout the exam.

 - Personal protective equipment

-- IV infusion arms

-- Intraosseous infusion manikin with replacement tibias (6 8 sticks/tibia)
+- Intraosseous infusion manikin with replacement tibias

 - Selection of IV solutions (may be expired)

 - Selection of IV Administration sets [must include microdrip tubing (60 gtt/cc)]

 - IV extension tubing or 3-way stopcock

-- Selection of IV catheters (can use small (20 22 ga.)
+- Selection of IV catheters (can use small (20 22 gauge.)

 - Intraosseous needles

-- IV push medications (selection of prefilled syringes) \

-- Tape

-- Gauze pads (2x2, 4x4, etc.)

-- Bulky dressings
+- Commercial IO securing device or tape with bulky dressings

-- Syringes (various sizes)

-- Tourniquet

 - Alcohol preps or similar substitute

 - Approved sharps container